Language…

 2. Iggy's/Larry's platform interaction.
 (16x16 tiles in a 16x16 square.)

-In addition, Lunar Magic 3.00+ uses part of this region to support the expanded horizontal level system.
-Addresses are as follows:
+5. Lunar Magic v3.00+ uses part of this region at $0BE6-$0BEF to support the expanded horizontal level system.
+See details for more information.

-In addition, Lunar Magic 3.00+ uses this region to support the expanded horizontal level system.
-Addresses are used as follows:
+3. Lunar Magic 3.00+ uses this region to support the expanded horizontal level system; see details.

 $7E0D76 2 bytes Graphics Used during the GFX33 DMA routine.
 It holds the first of three possible source addresses for the animated graphics.